timquinlan/multinode_tokens/README.md

 # multinode_tokens

 It is not production quality, example only!!!!!
 For example the key generator and key verifyer are dummys.
-If you put this code directly in prod, you're on your own </disclaimer>.

 This demo requires an NGINX+ repository key and cert (the build will fail if the files are not in place).
 Place the .key and .crt files in ./plus-build of this repo before running docker-compose.
 If you are not a current NGINX+ customer, you can request a free 30-day trial at https://www.nginx.com/free-trial-request/